neilpeterson/talk-terraform-workshop/05-terraform-functions/README.md

 ## Module Overview

 Terraform functions allow us to transform, manipulate, and combine strings of text.
 This is useful for instance when wanting to control the CASING of a resource name.
-For more information on Terraform functions, see [Build-in Terraform Functiond](https://www.terraform.io/docs/configuration/functions.html).
+For more information on Terraform functions, see [Built-in Terraform Functiond](https://www.terraform.io/docs/configuration/functions.html).

-## Use the Terraform console to experiment with Terraform functions
+## Use the Terraform console

 Terraform includes a built-in console for testing Terraform function syntax.
 Start the console with the `terraform console` command.